Africa Oyé Interview: “The industry has got a hell of a lot of festivals, but we’re up there”

 We can’t help but ask ourselves whether events over the past few weeks have put a dampener on the planning of the festival or meant any significant changes to security etc. “One of my biggest pressures doing this is being in charge of thousands of peoples’ welfare,” he confesses.
 “There will be a bit of increased police presence this year but that is to be expected.
 We’re trying to just carry on business as usual”.

 Africa Oyé has always been a particularly peaceful festival.
 “Last year we had our police briefing after the festival and they reported zero arrests were made.
 That’s pretty impressive.
 The only arrest we’ve had over about the last ten years was down to a domestic incident or something,” he laughs.

 What about the future of the festival?
 Will it move again if attendance numbers continue to rise?
 “The way Sefton Park is segmented it would be really easy to extend it, have different stages.
 One thing I would love to do in future, budget allowing, would be an acoustic stage.
 Somewhere a bit quitter to feature guitar players, kora players, stuff like that.
-We try to move forward all the time and have something new every year.
-This year there will be a few more surprises with it being out 25th anniversary”.
+We try to move forward all the time and have something new every year.”

 In stereotypical British fashion we couldn’t help but discuss the weather considering that on the day we chatted there was rain and gale force winds, only a couple of weeks prior to the event.
 “I really do get to the point now where [weather watching] does become stressful.
 If it was back in the day in the organic beginning stages then we wouldn’t lose or gain any money if it was a bad weekend.
 It’s just that so much depends now on bar sales and stuff.
 We think about the custom Oyé brings to local businesses, hotels, taxi’s and stuff and two bad days really does cost those guys a lot of money”.